mantidproject/documents/Project-Management/ILL/Remote machines/README.md

 ./update.sh mantidnightly.sh
 ```

 `update.sh` connects to each remote server running the argument script there.
-The machines are listed in `update.sh` so when new machines are added the script need to be updated.
+The machines are listed in `update.sh` so when new machines are added the script need to be updated. *Note, that the scripts are version controlled by git.
+Remember to commit your changes.*

 The files `mantid.sh.done` and `mantidnightly.sh.done` contain a list of servers where the last update was succesfull.
 It is a good idea to remove these files before performing an update.